davidlamt/personal-blog/content/post/offline-adventures/26-trapzone-escape-rooms-asylum.md

 Really, we died.
 We were not able to escape The Asylum.
 Apparently, we made it through about 70% of the puzzles.

-I am not disappointed at all!
+That is fine!
 Even if this was not our first escape room, I would not feel disappointed.
 Of course, being able to solve all the puzzles would have been satisfying.
 However, solving all the ones that we did felt awesome!

 This particular room is considered an intermediate level difficulty but we had a great experience as beginners and would definitely recommend it to other first timers as well!